Material Diagnostics for H2 Technologies

 • Visual peculiarities: Identifying visual irregularities in layer structures

-• Loading Inhomogeneities: Assessing CCM loading inhomogeneities using XRF and XTM
+• Loading Inhomogeneities: Clarification of detected CCM loading inhomogeneities using XRF and XTM

 • Thickness Variations: Measuring variations in membrane and electrode coating thickness